pfunks/TCTest/test_faq.md

 Yes, although please review the license terms pertaining to creating forks of the Steem blockchain.

-## Is there a github page for Steemit.com?
+## Is there a Github page for Steemit.com?

 https://github.com/steemit/condenser

-## Is there a github page for the Steem blockchain?
+## Is there a Github page for the Steem blockchain?

 https://github.com/steemit/steem